Your ultimate challenge as a gravel and mountain biker in Europe!

 An "unsupported bikepacking race" is not a bicycle race in the classical sense.
 From a technical point of view, the TransOst Challenge is a training ride or a completely normal bike tour on an unmarked or closed off track.
-It's about creating the route within a certain maximum time (five weeks) on gravel or mountain bikes.
-All participants start together in front of the Festival Theatre in Bayreuth (Germany) on 1 July.
-On 5 August there will be a finisher's party in the Romanian town of Constanta.
+It's about creating the route within a certain maximum time (four weeks) on gravel or mountain bikes.
+All participants start together in front of the Festival Theatre in Bayreuth (Germany) on 12 July.

 The pre-defined route is given as a GPS track for the participants and can be followed in real time via live tracking online at www.transost-challenge.de Participants are responsible for themselves all the time and must take care of themselves.
 Bags are used to transport the most necessary items such as stoves, tents, food etc.

 Riders should abide by the "Code of Ethics".
 This means that the route must be completed with your own muscle power on a given GPS track.
 Any pre-planning (hotels, etc.) is prohibited and equipment must be transported by yourself.
 External help is only allowed if it is spontaneous.
 The principle of "commercial service only" applies.